-- 7.23 This section sets out what should be included in a survey and assessment.
-Providing comprehensive information in a survey is essential to enable the proper assessment of a planning application.
-Insufficient or unclear conclusions on how the development could impact on biodiversity may make an application invalid, or result in delays to its consideration. - 7.24 Appendix 5, Table 4 sets out suggested content for an ecological assessment and survey.
+- 7.24 This section sets out what should be included in a survey and assessment.
+A survey should provide comprehensive information which will be essential to enable the proper assessment of a planning application.
+Insufficient or unclear conclusions on how the development could impact on biodiversity may make an application invalid, or result in delays to its consideration. - 7.25 Appendix 5, Table 4 sets out suggested content for an ecological assessment and survey.